fbclh/conference-page/README.md

 ## Contributing

-Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](../../issues/).
+Contributions, issues, and feature requests are welcome, feel free to check the [issues page](../../issues/).

 ## Show your support